borderyz/neurowaves-lab-documentation/docs/source/5-pipeline/notebooks/eeg-fmri/2-alpha-blocking-pipeline.rst

     - Artifact Type is always Continuous (interleaved was an old thing when MRI was collected for a period of time and then EEG for another period of time)
     - Enable Baseline correction for average( Compute baseline over the whole artifact)
     - Use sliding average calculation (to account for changes of gradient artifacts with time )
+    - Use a value of 21 (empirical evidence)
     - Do not select Common use of all channels for bad intervals and correlation
     - Then next: select all EEG channels (only time we don’t use al chaness if we are measuring ta specific thing )